Tax and pensions

 Each time the lifetime allowance reduced, people who had already planned their pension savings on the basis of the higher lifetime allowance could protect their pension savings by applying to HMRC and should have received a notification from HMRC confirming their protection if they did so.

-However you may still be subject to the lifetime allowance charge if your pension benefits exceed your protected Lifetime Allowance, or if you lose this protection.
+However you may still be subject to additional tax if your pension benefits exceed your protected lifetime allowance and you take those excess benefits in lump sum form, or if you lose this protection.

 You can find more information about how to do this along with other information about the existing protections and when these may be lost at https://www.gov.uk/tax-on-your-private-pension.